Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Setup and statement of the main results

 Our second result is then concerned with the ground state and its gap for a family of extensive perturbations.
 In particular, the uniformity of the stability result in Theorem~\ref{thm:finite_volume} allows one to prove, almost as a corollary, that for all $|s|\leq s_0(\gamma)$ there is a gapped ground state $\omega_s$ of $\delta_s$ in the sense of \eqref{gap_check}.
-To make these precise, we introduce the limiting spectral flow.
+To make this precise, we introduce the limiting spectral flow.
 For any $\gamma >0$ and IAS $(\Lambda_n)$, take \be \alpha_s(A) = \lim_n \alpha^{\Lambda_n}_s(A) \quad \mbox{ for all } A\in\cA \, , \ee where the spectral flows $\alpha_s^{\Lambda_n}$ will be introduced in more detail in the next section, see \eqref{spec_flow_on_A}.
 For now, it suffices to observe that this limit exists and is independent of the choice of IAS.
 In fact, the interactions defining the spectral flows $\alpha_s^{\Lambda_n}$ converge locally in $F$-norm by arguments as in \cite[Section VI.E.2]{nachtergaele:2019}.
 This limiting spectral flow $\alpha_s$ defines a strongly continuous co-cycle of automorphisms of $\cA$, and moreover, under the assumptions we have made, for $A\in\cA^{\rm loc}$, $s \mapsto \alpha_s(A)$ is differentiable to all orders.
+We prove bounded differentiability for $A\in\cA^g$, for suitable $g$ in Theorem \ref{thm:bounded_differentiability}.